 One of the sunnier places, Greece offers free education to all Europeans.
 And the cost for international students also low, at around 1,500 euros per year.
 Combined with relatively low cost of living, Greece is among the more affordable study abroad destinations.

-When it comes to money, Hungary ranks first in our Country Ranking 2017: No tuition fees for Europeans, very low tuition fees for non-Europeans and very low cost of living.
+When it comes to money, Hungary ranked among the top in our Country Ranking 2018: No tuition fees for Europeans, very low tuition fees for non-Europeans and very low cost of living.

 Universities in Norway offer free education to students from Europe, Asia, Africa and anywhere else.
 However, Norway is one of the most expensive countries in the world.
 So make sure to compare the living expenses to other countries you are considering.

-Poland is a very affordable country for students: It came in on a close second rank in our Study.EU Country Ranking 2017.
+Poland is a very affordable country for students: It ranked most affordable in our Study.EU Country Ranking for 2018.
 Europeans study for free and non-Europeans pay only a small amount.
 Plus, it is very cheap to live there.

 You are looking for a Bachelor’s degree in Europe, and are a citizen from the European Union or EEA?
 Then studying in Scotland may be more affordable than you thought: The Student Awards Agency Scotland (SAAS) covers tuition fees for undergraduate degree programmes if you are from Scotland or from elsewhere in the EU.
 That means that this generous discount does not apply to students from elsewhere in the UK, i.e. England, Wales and Northern Ireland.
 Whatever the effect of Brexit on tuition fees may be is, however, still unclear.